Heamani Lavaka

-Heamani Lavaka (born 10 January 1969) is a Tongan former rugby union player who played as prop.
+Heamani Lavaka (10 January 1969 – 22 April 2024) was a Tongan rugby union player who played as prop.

 Career

 Lavaka was first capped for Tonga during the match against Samoa in Apia, on 13 July 1996.
 He was also part of the 2003 Rugby World Cup roster coached by Jim Love, playing four matches in the tournament, with the match against Canada in Wollongong on 29 October 2003 being his last international test cap.
 At club level, Lavaka played the Australian Rugby Championship for Melbourne Rebels in the 2007–08 season.

+Illness and death

+Lavaka was hospitalised in Sydney, Australia in March 2024 due to internal bleeding and subsequently underwent a number of surgeries.
+He died on 22 April, at the age of 55.